SkidX/tweene/README.md

 - [Features](http://tweene.com/#features)
 - [Documentation](http://tweene.com/docs)
 - [Examples](http://tweene.com/#examples)

+## Roadmap
+Changes and new features planned for next releases

+- __0.6.0__: Add support for stagger tweens
+- __0.7.0__: Remove dependencies on jQuery and Transit, CSS Transitions will be supported without external libraries
+- __0.8.0__: Add new Driver for [Web Animations Spec.](http://updates.html5rocks.com/2014/12/web-animation-playback)
+- __0.9.0__: Add support for scrubbing animation’s currentTime position on all supported driver
+- __1.0.0__: Add support for Keyframe based syntax.
+API stability.

 ## Getting started
 To start using Tweene just include the script after your animation library of choice.